Stat 406

 7 ( 1 ) "*" "*" "*" "*" "*" "*" "*"

-somehow, for this seed, everything is the same
+for this dataset, everything is the same

 … Annoyingly, no predict method for regsubsets